Clinical EEG & Neuroscience Journal Conferences Resources Member Login The ECNS Society

 3. ERP Indices of involuntary emotional processing in anxiety and mood disorders.

-Armida Mucci, Ph.D. (university of Naples SUN, Naples, IT)
+Armida Mucci, Ph.D.
+(University of Naples SUN, Naples, IT)

 4. ERP indices of emotional processing in social anxiety.